jthweb/GreenGold/README.md

 ## Key Features

 -   **Interactive AI Chat**: Have a conversation with an AI that understands your farm's live data.
 Ask questions, get advice, and receive clear, actionable steps.
+-   **Voice-to-Text Input**: Speak your questions directly to the AI in your selected language.
 -   **Visual Plant Health Analysis**: Snap a photo of a plant or upload an image file, and our AI will analyze its health, identify potential issues, and suggest solutions.
 -   **All-in-One Farm Dashboard**: See everything at a glance with our comprehensive suite of widgets.
 -   **Multi-Language Support**: The interface and AI responses are available in over a dozen languages to support farmers globally.